Peru flag

-The postal code for Pulan is 06641 in Cajamarca, Santa Cruz, Peru.
-The table below lists ZIP codes and postcodes for places within Pulan.
+The Postal Codes (Códigos postales) for Pulan is 06641 in Santa Cruz, Cajamarca, Santa Cruz, Peru.
+The table below lists Postal Codes and postcodes for places within Pulan.

 Postal Codes for Places in Pulan